 The proposed project identified impacts to cultural resources that were less than significant.
 Continuation of agricultural activities and limited development under the existing General Plan would have the same potential to unearth cultural resources and would be subject to similar regulations protecting cultural resources.
-Therefore, impacts would be similar to the proposed project.
+Since the No Project/Existing General Plan Alternative would result in limited development under the existing primarily agricultural designations, impacts would be less than those of the proposed project.